-This Appendix is an expanded and corrected version of the paper originally published in the International Journal of Chemical Kinetics (Wiley):

-Barker, John R. (2001), Multiple-well, multiple-reaction-path unimolecular reaction systems.
-I. MultiWell computer program suite, Int.
+Much of this Appendix is based on an expanded and corrected version of the paper originally published in the International Journal of Chemical Kinetics: J.R.
+Barker, Multiplewell, multiple-reaction-path unimolecular reaction systems.
+I. MultiWell computer program suite.
+Int.
 J. Chem.
-Kinetics, 33, 232-245.
+Kinetics, 33, 232-45 (2001).